ADHD and Sleep

 - See a doctor and specialists to check out the possibility of sleep apnea and seizures.

 - Always ask your doctor before trying herbal supplements like melatonin and chamomile, especially if they take other medications.
-They may have dangerous interactions for your child.
+They may have dangerous interactions with your child.

 - Try a routine, but use your child’s input as much as possible.
 What calms them?